logzio/documentation/docs/shipping/Code/dotnet-traces-kafka.md

 Install-Package OpenTelemetry.Exporter.OpenTelemetryProtocol
 ```

-### Kafka OpenTelemery dotnet Application
+### Kafka OpenTelemery .NET Application
 You can download the (example)[https://logzio-aws-integrations-us-east-1.s3.amazonaws.com/dotnet-kafka.zip
-] of a instrumented dotnet application with kafka producer and consumer
+] of a instrumented .NET application with a Kafka producer and consumer.

 #### Configure OpenTelemetry in .NET
 Add the following OpenTelemetry configuration to your .NET application's `Program.cs`: